metabrainz/picard-docs/faq/faq_file_formats.rst

 Which tags can Picard write to my files?
 -------------------------------------------

-See the :doc:`../variables/variables` section for information on which MusicBrainz fields that Picard writes to tags. `Picard Tag Mapping
+See the :doc:`../variables/variables` section for information on which MusicBrainz fields Picard writes to tags. `Picard Tag Mapping
 <https://picard.musicbrainz.org/docs/mappings/>`_ contains more technical information on how these are further mapped into each tag format.